Grantees

 Igniting Lifelong Wellness: Integrating Heart Zones Technology into PE

-This PROPEL Innovation Grant project introduces Heart Zones heart-rate monitors into the PE program at Andrew Carnegie, using real-time, anonymous data to increase students’ time in moderate to vigorous physical activity.
+This PROPEL Innovation Grant project introduces Heart Zones heart-rate monitors into the PE program using real-time, anonymous data to increase students’ time in moderate to vigorous physical activity.
 By focusing on personal effort rather than competition, the program supports inclusive participation, strengthens fitness literacy, and enhances attention, behavior, and academic readiness through movement.

 More about Joel Lorenzo